 15 Great Britain is the only country to have dismantled its historic operator British Railways in 1994.
-But, in 2021, rail sector and public spending, namely a convergence of interests and mutual support.
-A situation that employees' unions know how to exploit to promote their claims.
+But, in 2021, renationalisation and creation of Great British Railways.

 The limits of "whatever it takes"

 Rail transport requires more public money.
 It may be necessary, but will this funding be sufficient?
 The answer is nuanced for various reasons.
 The main difficulty faced by rail to meet demand is the lack of capacity.
 In the current state of the network, it is often difficult to significantly increase the number of available paths, for freight and for passengers.
 This is particularly true for railway hubs that are more or less overwhelmed by daily mobility trains, but also on certain European corridors.